tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 The network slice controller is fed with the network slice service intent and realizes it with an appropriate Network Resource Partition Policy (NRP Policy).
-Multiple IETF network slices MAY be mapped to the same Slice-Flow Aggregate as described in {{SliceAggregateMapping}}.
+Multiple IETF network slices are mapped to the same Slice-Flow Aggregate as described in {{SliceAggregateMapping}}.

 The network wide consistent NRP Policy definition is distributed to the devices in the network as shown in {{ns-workflow}}.
 The specification of